RohanVDvivedi/Cutlery/README.md

 # cutlery
-A very primitive c library that provides simple standard data structures as a backpack library
+A very primitive c library that provides simple standard data structures as a backpack for any project